yh-alice-chen/Customers-and-Products-Analysis/README.md

 # Customers-and-Products-Analysis

 ## Project Overview
 This project applies SQL to analyse a retail company's sales data, aiming to uncover insights into customer behaviors and product performance.
-Through meticulous data analysis, we explore trends, patterns, and opportunities to drive strategic decisions.
+Through meticulous data analysis, trends, patterns, and opportunities to drive strategic decisions are explored.

 ## Objective:
 The goal of this project is to support stakeholders in answering critical business questions related to sales performance, customer engagement, and product popularity, providing insights for decision-making.